[Administrative Regulation]

 Cotugno v.
 Lexington Caterers, Inc., 4390 CRB-2-01-5 (June 21, 2002).

 Motion to Submit Additional Evidence denied.
 One report was cumulative, and CRB was unconvinced that it could not have been provided to trier before record closed.
 One report was reasonably disregarded by trier because it was provided by social worker rather than a practitioner of “healing arts” under § 20-1, while related letter should have been introduced earlier, as claimant’s need for detoxification due to narcotics addiction was properly at issue.
-See, Cotugno, § 31-294d.
+See also, Cotugno, § 31-294d.

 Donlin v.
 Cytec Industries, Inc., 4415 CRB-7-00-7 (June 5, 2002).